pycontribs/pyrax/docs/cloud_servers.md

     cs = pyrax.cloudservers
     cs.servers.create_image("my_awesome_server", "my_image_name")

-The created image will also appear in the list of images with the name you gave it.
+The created image also appears in the list of images with the name you gave it.

     cs.images.list()

-You will need to wait for the imaging to finish before you are able to clone it.
+You need to wait for the imaging to finish before you are able to clone it.

     image_id = server.create_image("base_image")
-    # Unlike the create_server() call, create_image() returns the id rather than an Image object
+    # Unlike the create_server() call, create_image() returns the id
+    # rather than an Image object.
     image = cs.images.get(im)
     image = pyrax.wait_until(image, "status", ["ACTIVE", "ERROR"], attempts=0)
     cs.servers.create(name="clone", image=image.id, flavor=my_flavor)